 Do you need to conjugate a custom ligand?
 Or need a custom particle size?

-At GE Healthcare Life Sciences, we make it possible to customize all our Sera-Mag magnetic beads .
+At Cytiva, we make it possible to customize all our Sera-Mag magnetic beads .
 Our dedicated customization experts can help you every step of the way, from defining the product specifications to delivery completion.

 We provide custom conjugations of enzymes or antibodies , as well as a range of custom ligands that we can develop in parallel with your projects.
 We also offer lyophilization of the customized microspheres as part of our Lyo-Stable services , based on Ready-To-Go stabilization technology.

 Drawing on our R&D and manufacturing resources, and history of supplying magnetic beads to kit manufacturers, we will provide custom magnetic bead technology that is ready to use with little or no need for further modification.
 From completing complex conjugations, to performing your quality control tests before the beads leave our factory, we are equipped to meet your needs.